 Most of the materials in the professional organizations files pertain to the Midwest Art History Society and Breckenridge's service as a Society Officer.

 The files relating to speeches and papers that Breckenridge presented at professional meetings include both speech and paper drafts and pertinent correspondence.
-The files are arranged according to the title of the conference or the name of the organization before which Breckenridge spoke.

 The bulk of the Papers relate to Breckenridge's publications.
 His major book, Likeness: Conceptual History of Ancient Portraiture (Evanston: Northwestern University Press, 1969), is represented by several drafts and considerable correspondence and notes.
-The text for his monograph, The Numismatic Iconography of Justinian II, an outgrowth of his doctoral dissertation, is here in draft and page proof form.
+The text for his monograph, The Numismatic Iconography of Justinian II, an outgrowth of his doctoral dissertation, is represented here in draft and page proof form.
 The Age of Spirituality, the catalog of a major exhibition mounted by the Metropolitan Museum of Art in New York, includes many entries prepared by Breckenridge.
 The wide range of themes addressed in his articles is well documented and often represented by texts, correspondence, and reprints.
 Many of Breckenridge's reviews are included here.
 Finally, during the early and mid-1960s, Breckenridge wrote a series of weekly articles on art criticism for the Chicago American, a similar series for Chicago Scene magazine, and numerous articles for the Chicago Tribune.
 These articles are found at the end of the publications subseries.